PowerAruba/PowerArubaCX/README.md

 # PowerArubaCX

-This is a Powershell module for configure a ArubaOS Switch.
+This is a Powershell module for configure a ArubaCX Switch.

 With this module (version 0.3) you can manage: